-Income support for SREITs is well known way to boost its DPU and is getting more and more common.
-I have recently shared SREITs that have income supports in SREITs Basic Fundamental Review - 2020 1Q post.
+Income support for SREITs is a well-known way to boost its DPU and is getting more and more common.
+I have recently shared SREITs that have income support in SREITs Basic Fundamental Review - 2020 1Q post.
 For this post, I would only focus on those which have more than 5% income support in their distribution.
-I would try to estimate the distribution downfall when income support lapse.
+I would try to estimate the distribution downfall when income supports lapse.

 i) BHG Retail REIT

-Despite their acquisition of Hefei Changjiangxilu Mall, distribution show no improvement, where FY2019 DPU is 3.87 cents.
-Let assume the following for calculation:
+Despite their acquisition of Hefei Changjiangxilu Mall, the distribution shows no improvement, where FY2019 DPU is 3.87 cents.
+Let's assume the following for calculation:

 ii) Outstanding increased by 0.9% per year.

-DPU might drop by 11% in 2020, and further 5.5% in 2021.
-It doesn't look good unless management find ways to increase revenue/reduce expenses through accretive acquisitions, AEI and positive rental reversion.
+DPU might drop by 11% in 2020, and a further 5.5% in 2021.
+It doesn't look good unless management finds ways to increase revenue/reduce expenses through accretive acquisitions, AEI and positive rental reversion.

 ii) Dasin Retail Trust

-Dasin Retail Trust is business trust instead of REIT, but it operates in similar way as REIT.
+Dasin Retail Trust is a business trust instead of a REIT, but it operates in a similar way as REIT.
 It has just acquired Doumen Metro Mall in Sep 2019 and announced another acquisition for Shunde Metro Mall and Tanbei Metro Mall on Nov 2019.
-However, there is no further news after EGM approval, not sure whether is this delay caused by Coronovirus outbreak.
+However, there is no further news after EGM approval, not sure whether is this delay caused by the Coronavirus outbreak.

-The circular is quite misleading as it illustrate the case in FY2018 situation, where units not entitled to distribution was higher and results in higher DPU shown.
+The circular is quite misleading as it illustrates the case in the FY2018 situation, where units not entitled to distribution were higher and resulted in higher DPU shown.
 Let's assume the following:

 i) Acquisition will be completed by 31 March and contribution started from 2Q